KlenJan/DnD/README.md

  - generic attack scripts (UPDATE: animations are now synced with sounds, reworked the whole logic using hooks)

 Backlog:
- - Divine Smite
  - some of 1st spell slot level spells

 TODO soon:
  - DONE ~~Lay on Hands => add support for Active Effects (Poison, Disease) removal using callback macros executed as DM, remove extra input window~~
- - Divine Sense => add flexibility for all vision ranges and check for collision if not within sight but still within 60ft
+ - DONE ~~Divine Sense => add flexibility for all vision ranges and check for collision if not within sight but still within 60ft~~
- - Knowledge From Past Life - Add automatic roll
+ - DONE ~~Knowledge From Past Life - Add automatic roll~~
+ - Divine Smite

 # How to create and edit macros